 Selected Nozzle Designs

 There are currently four nozzles to be used in this testing.
 These nozzles represent the primary nozzle designs most commonly used in ground applications of crop protection products.
-Included nozzle designs are: single orifice flat fan nozzle, turbulence chamber nozzle, air-inducted flat fan nozzle and an air-inducted turbulence chamber nozzle.
+Included nozzle designs are: single orifice flat fan nozzle, turbulence chamber nozzle, air-inducted flat fan nozzle and an air-inducted turbulence chamber nozzle, specifically these nozzles are manufactured by TeeJet and are denoted as XR11004, TT11004, AIXR11004, and TTI11004, resepectively.

 Additional nozzles may be approved and added in the future.